-Data Causality

-Data causality is at the core of version control systems, replicated file systems, partitioned operation and optimistic replication in general.
+Data Causality Time, Logical Time and Causality Carlos Baquero Distributed Systems Group Universidade do Minho Data causality is at the core of version control systems, replicated file systems, partitioned operation and optimistic replication in general.

 This run includes sending and receiving of messages but causality tracking can ignore these events.

-Data Causality Causal histories
+Data Causality Causal histories Time, Logical Time and Causality Carlos Baquero Distributed Systems Group Universidade do Minho